 We tried to avoid toll roads but found it difficult with poor intel from Google leading us down closed roads.
 Or, along narrow dirt goat tracks that skirt the edge of the cliffs above the highway.
 Some quick maths told us we had probably spent far more on fuel dodging the toll than we had saved, without taking into consideration the extra 40 minutes it had added to our trip.
 Ultimately, the tolls while expensive are cheaper and easier than the alternative.

 Paying for Tolls in Chile

 Paying for tolls in Chile, outside of the capital Santiago, is straightforward as tolls can be paid in cash at the toll booth.

 Tolls in Santiago, however, are automatic and locals use an electronic tag.
 If you are not going to be in Santiago long enough to warrant organizing your own tag through the department of transport, you can pay retrospectively after driving through a toll point, at COPEC petrol stations.

-While Valpraiso does not have its own airport, it is well serviced by buses.
+While Valparaiso does not have its own airport, it is well-serviced by buses.

 Regular buses run from all major hubs.
 The closest hub is Santiago.

 Despite the hills, walking is still the best way to discover Valparaiso.
 A labyrinth of paths and staircases wind through the jumbled assortment of colorful buildings and seaside homes strewn over the city’s many cerros.
 Most of the trendiest barrios (neighborhoods) perch atop these hills.
 Amongst the eclectic buildings, street artists have turned the town into a living gallery.
 Pick a destination from our list of what to do or where to eat, put on some comfy shoes, and get stepping.